apify-projects/actor-json-schemas/README.md

 ## Our Solution

-We've created a set of JSON schemas that you can use to validate your Actor's JSON files _before_ you push them to the platform.
+We've created a set of JSON Schemas that you can use to validate your Actor's JSON files _before_ you push them to the platform.
 By adding these schemas to your project, you gain two major benefits:

-1.  **Validation:** Supported code editors can use the scheme to check your JSON file for syntax errors and schema compliance.
+1.  **Validation:** Supported code editors can use the schema to check your JSON file for syntax errors and schema compliance.
 This helps you catch mistakes early.

 2.  **Code Completion:** Many editors offer intelligent code completion based on the defined schemas.
 This means you